luke-pomeroy/adimo-test/README.md

 * Products are represented by a Product class, with an instance method to calculate any discount.
 * The Product class also includes static methods for returning an average current price, and saving a JSON file.
 * The scrapers directory contains two files with scraper functions for axios and puppeteer.
-* The app.js file uses readline to prompt input from the user, and call the selected function.
+* The app.js file uses readline to prompt input from the user, and call the relevant scraper function.
-* JSON files are exported to an output directory with an ISO datetime as the filename.
+* Any errors produced are logged to the console.

 ### Handling of currency values
 * Considered using regular expression to extract the currency value and convert to an integer
 * Ultimately I used the currency.js library to streamline currency calculations

 ### Format of JSON output
-* The JSON within these files includes an array of products alongside the URL used, ISO datetime, total number of products, and the average price of all products.
+* JSON files are exported to an output directory with an ISO datetime as the filename.
-* Any errors produced are logged to the console.
+* The JSON includes an array of all products, the URL, date retrieved, total number of products, and the average price of all products.

 ### Design considerations
 * A 403 Forbidden response was returned when using Axios with the Whisky Exchange site; setting User-Agent headers, using a proxy and connecting to the Host IP returned the same result.
 * While puppeeer does work for the Whisky Exhchange site, it's very slow in comparison to Axios.
 * Other HTTP libraries designed to work around Cloudflare protection could be explored, such as [Cloudscraper](https://github.com/VeNoMouS/cloudscraper).
 The products could then be extracted using the pagination URL parameter for each page in turn.

-* In production I would implement this as a HTTP REST API using Express.js, with user input entered via URL parameters.
+* In production I would implement this as a HTTP REST API using Express.js, with input recieved via URL parameters.
-* URL parameters for the DOM selectors and variable names could be passed as query parameters, to make the app more dynamic and usable for different websites.
+* URL parameters for the DOM selectors and variable names could also be used, to make the app more dynamic and usable for different websites.

-### Deployment
+### Production deployment
-* A Dockerfile could be used to deploy this to a production server as a Docker container image (an example is included).
+* A Dockerfile could be used to deploy this to a production server as a Docker container image (an example is included), so that the app and any dependencies are easier to maintain / faster to deploy.

 ## Getting Started